 St. Rose of Lima (1586-1617)

 Saint Rose of Lima is the virgin patroness born in Lima, Peru April 20th, 1586.
 She died in Lima on August 23rd, 1617.
 At her confirmation in 1597, she took the name of Rose, because, as a child, her face had been transformed by a mystical rose.
 As a child she was remarkable in her great reverence and love for all things relating to God.
-Screen Shot 2014-10-10 at 12.46.57 PMThis resulted in her giving her life to Him in prayer and mortification.
+This resulted in her giving her life to Him in prayer.
 She had an intense devotion to the infant Jesus and His Blessed Mother.
 She was obedient to her parents instruction, to her studies, and to her domestic work which included sewing.